louisgt/SodaPop/README.md

 ## Overview

 SodaPop is a forward-time simulator of large asexual populations aimed at studying population structure, dynamics and the distribution of fitness effects without prior assumptions on the landscape.
-The program integrates biochemical and biophysical properties in a cell-based, object-oriented framework and provides an efficient, open-source toolkit for studying large-scale scenarios in molecular evolution.
+The program integrates biochemical and biophysical properties in a cell-based, object-oriented framework and provides an efficient, open-source toolkit for studying multi-scale scenarios in molecular evolution.

 ![header](https://user-images.githubusercontent.com/29554043/32801437-0cb5cc14-c94b-11e7-8b22-5687ff245afc.png)